Jazz23/216Project/awsim/README.md

 the full Scenic → AWSIM mock integration used in the CSE 216 project.

-You do **not** need the rest of the repository to run this prototype---only the `awsim/` folder and Python with Scenic installed.
+You do **not** need the rest of the repository to run this prototype, only the `awsim/` folder and Python with Scenic installed.

 ------------------------------------------------------------------------